fankam12/Azure-Portfolio-Project/Docs/compute/private-linux-vms.md

 The existing `Dev-app01` VM was preserved.

-The deployment workflow was corrected to target the intended new VM:
+The deployment workflow was corrected to target:

 ```text
 Dev-data01